influxdata/influxdb-client-js/packages/core/README.md

 - **module** points to node.js ESM distribution
 - **browser** points to browser (UMD) distribution

-Node distributions do not work in browser and vice versa, because different platform APIs are used.
+Node.js distributions do not work in browser and vice versa, because different platform APIs are used.
 See `@influxdata/influxdb-client-browser` that targets only browser.

 See https://github.com/influxdata/influxdb-client-js to know more.